Introduction to biocidal product regulations

 Biocidal products must be authorised

 An examination of several active substances is ongoing as part of an EU-wide review programme.
 A transitional period will be in place for biocide regulations whilst the review programme is ongoing.
-During the transitional period, certain biocidal products will be exempt from EU requirements.
+During the transitional period, certain biocidal products are exempt from EU requirements.
 The member states may apply their own national rules to these biocidal products that contain active substances being evaluated in the EU Review Programme.
 Some member states have national authorisation requirements for biocidal products during the transitional period, whereas others do not.
 As a rule, Sweden has authorisation requirements for biocidal products, and exemptions for certain product types.

 There are two authorisation levels in biocidal legislation: